Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis: Manipulating the Image Generation with Homoglyphs

 \subsection{Inducing Cultural Biases into the Image Generation Process}

-Next, we show the effects of homoglyph replacements in subordinate words of the text descriptions.
-We focus on characters of words that are not crucial to the overall image description, such as articles or prepositions.
-By this, we demonstrate the surprising effect that homoglyphs induce cultural biases and implicitly guide the image generation accordingly, without changing the underlying meaning of the prompt or explicitly defining any cultural attributes in the query.
+We first qualitatively demonstrate the effects of homoglyphs injected into subordinate words for image generations with DALL-E~2 and Stable Diffusion~v1.5.
+We focus on single characters within words that are not crucial to the overall image content, such as articles or prepositions.
+By this, we demonstrate the intriguing effect that homoglyphs induce cultural biases and implicitly guide the image generation accordingly without changing the meaning of the prompt or explicitly defining any additional cultural attributes in the query.

-As a first example, the top row of \cref{fig:city_and_actresses} illustrates the biases induced by replacing the article \underline{A} in the prompt \texttt{\underline{A} city in bright sunshine} with a Greek or Scandinavian homoglyph.
-Whereas the unmodified prompt with Latin-only characters generates city images of various architectural styles, inserting the Greek capital \img{images/characters/greek_A.pdf} (U+0391) leads to images of Greek cities.
-Two of the resulting images even show Athene with a view on Mount Lycabettus.
-For the Scandinavian character \imglarge{images/characters/Swedish_angstrom.pdf} (U+00C5), the images depicts cities located by the water, characteristic of Scandinavian cities, e.g., Trondheim or Bergen.
+For a qualitative evaluation, the top row of \cref{fig:city_and_actresses} illustrates the biases induced into DALL-E~2 by replacing an article in the generic description of a city with a Greek and Scandinavian homoglyph, respectively.
+Whereas the unmodified prompt with Latin-only characters generates city images of various architectural styles, inserting the Greek \img{images/characters/greek_A.pdf} (U+0391) generates images of cities with traditional Greek architectural features.
+Two of the results even look like Athens with its Mount Lycabettus visible.
+For the Scandinavian character \imglarge{images/characters/Swedish_angstrom.pdf} (U+00C5), the images depict small and colorful houses located by the water, a characteristic appearance of Scandinavian cities like Trondheim or Bergen.
+The middle row of \cref{fig:city_and_actresses} depicts results of DALL-E~2 for the non-sensitive domain of food, and the bottom row outputs of Stable Diffusion for the arguably more sensitive domain of female-looking faces.
+Again, inserting only a single homoglyph already strongly biases the image generation and nearly all generated images depict cultural characteristics.
+Biasing the models with single homoglyph replacements can be used in various contexts, as additional examples in \cref{appx:add_dalle2_results} and \cref{appx:add_stable_diffusion_results} demonstrate.

-The bottom row of \cref{fig:city_and_actresses} further depicts results for generating images of an actress.
-As one can see, replacing a single character with characters from non-Latin scripts already leads to the generation of women from the cultural background associated with the corresponding homoglyph.
-All generated images depict cultural stereotypes, such as clothing, jewelry, and even art style.
-Only the top-left image in \cref{fig:actress_osmanian} seems to be out of line, but this is also regularly happening to standard DALL-E~2 queries, so we expect it to be a simple outlier.
-Biasing the model with single homoglyph replacements can be used in various contexts.
-We provide a larger set of examples in \cref{appx:add_dalle2_results}.

-Throughout our experiments, we found that emojis also induce biases into the image generation process.
-For example, adding an emoji to the prompt \texttt{A photo of a \underline{X} person} replacing \underline{X} changes the mood of the depicted person.
-We state various results for these queries in \cref{appx:dalle_emojis}.